rparsa49/PSIRT/README.md

 # PSIRT - Pet Sitter Response Tracking System

-PSIRT is a comprehensive Pet Sitter Response Tracking System developed as the final project for CSC 263 (Database Management Systems) at Adelphi University.
+PSIRT is a comprehensive Pet Sitter Response Tracking System developed by our team as the final project for CSC 263 (Database Management Systems) at Adelphi University.

 ## Overview